 Psalm 77 – The Troubled Heart Remembers God’s Great Works

-The Chief Musician is thought by some to be the LORD God Himself, and others suppose him to be a leader of choirs or musicians in David’s time, such as Heman the Singer or Asaph (1 Chronicles 6:33, 16:17, and 25:6).
-“The notation ‘For the director of music’ appears in fifty-five psalms (also in Habakkuk 3:19) and serves probably as a musical addition, marking the psalm to be a part of temple worship or to be recited by the leader of the choir.”
-(VanGemeren)
+The Chief Musician is thought by some to be the LORD God Himself, and others suppose him to be a leader of choirs or musicians in David’s time, such as Heman the singer or Asaph (1 Chronicles 6:33, 16:5-7, and 25:6).
+“The notation ‘For the director of music’ [Chief Musician] appears in fifty-five psalms (also in Habakkuk 3:19) and serves probably as a musical addition, marking the psalm to be a part of temple worship or to be recited by the leader of the choir.”
+(Willem VanGemeren)

 Jeduthun (mentioned also in the titles of Psalm 39 and 62) was one of the musicians appointed by David to lead Israel’s public worship (1 Chronicles 16:41; 25:1-3).
 Charles Spurgeon wrote regarding Jeduthun: “The sons of Jeduthun were porters or doorkeepers, according to 1 Chronicles 16:42.
 Those who serve well make the best of singers, and those who occupy the highest posts in the choir must not be ashamed to wait at the posts of the doors of the Lord’s house.”

 “The message of this psalm is that to brood on sorrow is to be broken and disheartened, while to see God is to sing on the darkest day.
 Once we come to know that our years are of His right hand, there is light everywhere.”
-(Morgan)
+(G. Campbell Morgan)

 A. Comfort and anguish in remembering the works of God.